ministryofjustice/opg-data-deputy-reporting/README.md

 You can download the latest version to a directory, unzip it and run the individual tools in the `/pact/bin` folder from the command line or put them in your PATH.
 First you should put the contract in our local broker.
-The local broker is spun up as part of the `docker-compose up -d` command and you can push in a contract manually from a json file by using the below command (example json included in this repo):
+The local broker is spun up as part of the `docker compose up -d` command and you can push in a contract manually from a json file by using the below command (example json included in this repo):

 ```